-Generate Gerber Files in Altium Designer Step-by-Step from Schematic to PCB
+How to Make PCB Gerber Files in Altium Designer Step-by-Step

 A preview of what our final PCB Gerber file will look like.

 Note that there are additional files for other layers, which will be generated when you create your Gerber files.
 These other layers include more information than is shown in the above image.
 Although they aren't visible above, they include many important pieces of information: